-Josh agrees it’s a land of polarities with hidden pockets of intellect, dry humor, beauty, and beastliness.
-It’s always been on edge and that drama draws his return.
+Josh agrees it’s a land of polarities with hidden pockets of intellect, dry humor, beauty and beast.
+It’s always been on-edge and that drama draws his return.
 But his parents preferred an easier stride and when he was an infant they moved to Sante Fe, New Mexico.

 Mary in her wire-rim specs would say, “My mother taught me how to pickle and preserve the food my father grew.”
-She’s not quite the Merle Haggard type, but would she wear her vintage plaid or trendy buffalo plaid?
-Well, in her wire-rim specs and if a buffalo-plaid apron—hers would be of worn-wool handed down from her grannie, the perfect pragmatic compromise.
+She’s not quite the Merle Haggard type, but should she wear her vintage plaid apron or trendy buffalo plaid?
+Well, if buffalo-plaid—hers would be of worn wool, handed down from her grannie, the perfect pragmatic compromise.

 Chef Josh, wearing a black turtleneck and leather-belted trousers, is a sophisticated, friendly guy who not only knows how to cook but he pairs wine with what he serves.

 His more studied cuisine is concerned with food as seduction not only through taste, but also through aroma, appearance, authentication, and antithesis.